Andrewkoro105/word_the_geme/README.md

 ---

 ##Installation
-to install you need to download the "build" folder
+To install you need to download the "bild" or "bild-32" archive
 + replacing the file "russian_nouns8.txt" you can change the words to foreign

 ---